Remember the Fyre Festival? Luxury music festival, Instagram influencers, Bahamas beach vibes. What could go wrong?

 Contract Type: Procurement

-Promissory notes are the legal equivalent of IOUs.
-They’re documents in which one party (the "maker") promises to pay another party (the "payee") a sum of money at a future date.
+Promissory notes are the legal version of "I owe you."
+One party (the maker) promises to pay another party (the payee) a specific sum at a future date.

 31. Statement of Work (SOW)